CristianDavideConte/universalSmoothScroll/docs/VariablesAbout.md

     <code>Object</code>
    </td>
    <td rowspan = "1" align = "center">
-    <code>null</code>
+    Depends on the webpage style
    </td>
    <td rowspan = "1" align = "left">
+    The element that scrolls the document. <br/>
-    The value used when an API method requires the <code>container</code> input parameter but nothing is passed: it should be used to tell the USS API which is the element that scrolls the document.
+    It's also the value used when an API method requires the <code>container</code> input parameter but nothing is passed.
    </td>
   </tr>

   <tr id = "_reducedMotion">
    <td rowspan = "1" align = "center">
     <code>_reducedMotion</code>